 ReAct+ is a new grant programme that builds on the success of previous programmes and is part of the Welsh Government’s Young Person’s Guarantee.

-To be eligible for ReAct+ support you must be aged 18+ and be a resident in Wales with a right to live and work in the UK and either:
+To be eligible for ReAct+ support you must be aged 18 or over, be a resident in Wales and have a right to live and work in the UK.

-- Been made redundant or unemployed within the last 12 months or
+- Aged 18 or over and have been made redundant or have become unemployed in the last 12 months or

-- Be aged 18-24 and not in education, employment or training
+- Aged 18-24 and not in education, employment or training

 How does it work?